 The soil must be correctly prepared to prevent subsidence - DO NOT position the tank directly onto loose soil.
 Soil / ground preparation requirements:

-- First remove 75mm – 100mm inches of natural earth at least 100mm larger than the diameter of the tank base
+- First remove and/or form a base 75mm – 100mm in depth that is at least 100mm larger than the diameter of the tank base

 - Mix sufficient crusher dust to fill the void with cement powder to make a dry base and place into the prepared area.